rohanmhetar/alpaca-takehome/README.md

 - **Next.js**: Used for its server-side rendering capabilities and modern React features.
 - **Tailwind CSS**: Chosen for rapid UI development with consistent styling.
-- **Responsive Design**: The application works well on both desktop and mobile devices.
-- **Two-Column Layout**: Form inputs on one side and schedule display on the other for desktop, stacked for mobile.

 ## Assumptions